 Let's break it down in laymen's terms and then we'll get technical about it as well for the professionals.

 You know how radio DJ's have "that sound" to their voice, where their voices sound very full, prominent, and domineering?
 It's a nice warm sound, full of bass that sounds confident and comforting.
 That is the proximity effect, and they use (abuse?) it to the fullest extent.
-It sounds great for solo vocals or for singers in the bass register.
+It sounds great for solo vocals, especially in rap, or for singers in the bass register.

 But imagine what happens when you don't realize you're picking up a small amount of this bass boost on every track, or you do realize it and think it sounds great because you're listening to each take in solo mode?
 When you combine three takes of guitar, two vocals, and then add them into the mix with the kick drum and bass guitar, guess what happens?
-You have a boomy, muddy mess on your hands.
+You have a boomy, muddy mess on your hands due to the accumulation of this little bit of extra bass on each track.
 And to fix this requires a ton of equalization work that just damages the good part of the source until you have a tinny, thin, awkward result.

 Any recording device with a directional pickup pattern (or polar pattern or directionality), which is all microphones, is subject to an inverse square relationship with the source of the sound it is recording.
 The closer it gets, the exponentially more sensitive it becomes to bass response.
 This is due to the construction of microphones based on ports, which are used to create the pickup patterns.